-The NSS is again being sent to finalists and CUSU is calling for students to boycott it for the second year in a row.
+The NSS is again being sent to finalists and CUSU is calling for students to boycott it for the third year in a row.
 The reason for this is that many of the objections to participation in the NSS that stood last year still stand.
 There has been no guarantee that the temporary freeze on tuition fees will continue or that the link between TEF and fees will be removed.
-Although the relationship between the NSS and TEF has changed, if the results aren’t invalidated they will be used in the implementation of TEF and the continued movements of the government toward a marketised higher education system.
+Although the relationship between the NSS and TEF has changed, if the results aren't invalidated they will be used in the implementation of TEF and the continued movements of the government toward a marketised higher education system.
 Boycotting the NSS remains one of our best opportunities to make a clear statement against the direction of higher education which is becoming increasingly inaccessible and elitist.

 How do I join the boycott?

 Easy, you don't have to do anything!
 Just ignore any emails from the University, your Department and/or Ipsos Mori - the company administering the NSS - asking you to complete it.
 Encourage any finalists you know to do the same.

 You can also opt out of all further communication from NSS about the survey here to unclutter your inbox!: https://nss.ipsosinteractive.com/mrIWeb/mrIWeb.dll?I.Project=UK1804817801MM_NSS_2019_WEB&i.user2=1&itest=1

 If I have completed the survey already, is it too late to take it back?